Honky: Notable uses

 The adoption of honky as a pejorative is attested as early in 1967 by black militants within Student Nonviolent Coordinating Committee (SNCC) seeking a rebuttal for the term nigger.
 The Department of Defense stated in 1967 that National Chairman of the SNCC, H. Rap Brown, told a Black audience in Cambridge, Maryland that "You should burn that school down and then go take over the honkie's school" on June 24, 1967.
 Brown went on to say: "[I]f America don't come 'round, we got to burn it down.
 You better get some guns, brother.
 The only thing the honky respects is a gun.
 You give me a gun and tell me to shoot my enemy, I might shoot Lady Bird."

-Honky has occasionally been used even for white allies of African Americans, as seen in the 1968 trial of Black Panther Party member Huey Newton, when fellow Panther Eldridge Cleaver created pins for Newton's white supporters stating "Honkies for Huey".
+In the 1968 trial of Black Panther Party member Huey Newton, fellow Panther Eldridge Cleaver created pins for Newton's white supporters stating "Honkies for Huey".

 "Father of the Blues" W. C. Handy wrote of "Negroes and hunkies" in his autobiography.